 The Sean O'Faolain Short Story Prize

-Wes Has been shortlisted for The Sean O'Faolain Short Story Prize in Ireland.
+Shortlisted for The Sean O'Faolain Short Story Prize in Ireland.

 The Sean O'Faolain Short Story Prize is an annual prize dedicated to one of Ireland’s acclaimed short story writers and theorists.